- 01606 557666

 The Tide

-The Tide is a short film that we have recently secured funding for that will be produced to highlight the unfairness that faces many mums when entering the court system.
+The Tide is a short film that we have recently secured funding for that has been produced to highlight the unfairness that faces many mums when entering the court system.
 The film will be used as a training tool longer term for professionals in the court system to increase understanding of domestic abuse.
 The trailer has already been produced and it is clear that the full film will make a real impact.